August 28, 2024 by Marko Dinic

 Enterprise Information Archiving (EIA) technology can support the covered entities’ HIPAA compliance efforts in several ways.

-Most of these solutions have gotten an upgrade and can now archive much more than email ‒ files, social media content and mobile calls, text messages, MMS and voicemail.
-But what exactly are the benefits of these compliance solutions?
+Most of these solutions have been upgraded and can now archive much more than email — files, social media content, mobile calls, text messages, MMS, and voicemail.

-1. Security
+Security

-2. Levels of access
+Levels of access

-3. Audit controls
+Audit controls

-A major advantage of archiving is audit trail ‒ a software feature that provides admins or compliance officers with a mechanism to record and keep track of who accessed what information.
+A major advantage of archiving is the audit trail — a software feature that provides admins or compliance officers with a mechanism to record and keep track of who accessed what information.

-4. Safety first
+Safety first

-When you archive email and text messages, the information is always stored in a tamper-proof format which prevents content altering or improper deletion.
+When you archive email and text messages, the information is always stored in a tamper-proof format, which prevents content altering or improper deletion.

 Mobiles can’t be banned from hospitals.
 What you can do to control their use is to ensure your hospital staff use them in line with your HIPAA policies and acquire a proper technological compliance solution.